Rue Lepic: In history

-Painter and engraver Eugène Delâtre lived and worked on rue Lepic.
-He successively occupied addresses n°92, n°87, n°97, and also n°102.
+Painter and engraver Eugène Delâtre lived and worked on the Rue Lepic.
+He successively occupied addresses no. 92, no. 87, no. 97, and also no. 102.

 Louis Renault built his first car in 1898, calling his car the Voiturette.
-On December 24, 1898, he won a bet with his friends that his invention was capable of driving up the slope of Rue Lepic.
-As well as winning the bet, Renault received 12 definite orders for the vehicle.
+On December 24, 1898, he won a bet with his friends that his invention was capable of driving up the slope of the Rue Lepic.
+As well as winning the bet, Renault received twelve definite orders for the vehicle.

 On 7 September 1960, Fernand and Jackie Sardou opened their cabaret Chez Fernand Sardou on the road in place of cabaret Belzébuth next to the residence of Utrillo.
 The cabaret became a preferred meeting place and played to a full house every night.
 Michel Sardou had his professional début there, firstly as a server.

 In the Claude Autant-Lara film, La Traversée de Paris (1956), "Martin" (played by André Bourvil) et "Grandgil" (played by Jean Gabin) were pictured in this road during the German occupation of France transporting a jointed pig destined for the black market.

 Yves Montand dedicated to this road the song "Rue Lepic" in the album Yves Montand (1974).